-Section 2.3 Here is the plan service area for Network Health Medicare Anywhere
+Section 2.2 Here is the plan service area for Network Health Medicare Anywhere

-Although Medicare is a federal program, Network Health Medicare Anywhere is available only to individuals who live in our plan service area.
+Network Health Medicare Anywhere is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Wisconsin: Milwaukee, Ozaukee, Racine, Washington and Waukesha.
+Our service area includes these counties in Wisconsin: Kenosha, Milwaukee, Ozaukee, Racine, Washington and Waukesha.

-If you plan to move out of the service area, please contact our member experience team (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact our member experience team to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.